-Higher Education Act (HEA) regulations allow but do not require an institution to permit students who are not in satisfactory academic standing to appeal their status in order to receive Title IV funds.
+Higher Education Act (HEA) regulations allow but do not require an institution to permit students who are not in satisfactory academic standing to appeal his/her status in order to receive Title IV funds.

-Pima allows Title IV applicants and recipients, who are not in satisfactory academic standing, to appeal their status by accessing the College's SAP appeal process.
+Pima allows Title IV applicants and recipients, who are not in satisfactory academic standing, to appeal his/her status by accessing the College's SAP appeal process.